microsoft/trident/docs/Reference/Host-Configuration/API-Reference/AdditionalFile.md

 Permissions to set on the file.

-If not specified, this will default to the permissions of the source file when `path` is used and to 0644 when `content` is used.
+If not specified, this will default to the permissions of the source file when `source` is used and to 0644 when `content` is used.

 | Characteristic | Value    |
 | -------------- | -------- |